Best Robot Vacuums of 2026 Worth Buying

 Who it is for: Pet owners with long-haired dogs or cats who have had cheaper robots tangle up and fail within months of purchase.

-If you have a home with significant hard floor area and mopping is as important as vacuuming, the Dreame L20 Ultra is the pick.
+If you have a home with significant hard floor area and mopping is as important as vacuuming, the Dreame L60 Ultra FE is the pick.
 Dreame built one of the most effective mop systems available with rotating mop pads that apply real pressure and scrub rather than drag.
 The dock auto-empties the dustbin, refills and drains the water tanks, washes the mop pads with hot water, and dries them with warm air to prevent mildew.
-Suction power sits at 7,000 Pa, which handles carpet well, and the obstacle avoidance using its front camera is reliable enough that it rarely gets stuck.
-At around $1,000, it sits below the Roborock flagship but matches or exceeds it specifically on mop performance.
+Suction power sits at a monstrous 30,000 Pa, which handles carpet well, and the obstacle avoidance using its front camera is reliable enough that it rarely gets stuck.
+At around $700, it undercuts the Roborock flagship but matches or exceeds it specifically on mop performance.

 Who it is for: Homeowners with mostly hard floors like tile, hardwood, or LVP who want a robot that mops seriously rather than just pretending to.